 In 2011 I qualified in five Complementary Therapy disciplines at the Royal National College for the Blind, Hereford.
-I have since been working as a therapist in clinics with regular clients at the Holland House Hotel Spa, Kingsdown Sport Centre, The Practice Rooms, Hamilton House, for the MOD, an insurance company and now in my delightful sole premises at the Cameron Centre, Lockleaze.
+I have since been working as a therapist in clinics with regular clients at the Holland House Hotel Spa, Kingsdown Sport Centre, The Practice Rooms, Hamilton House, for the MOD, an insurance company and now in my delightful sole premises at Lockleaze Sports Centre.
 I offer body conscious clients a unique level of privacy, due to my blindness.

 Why did I become a therapist?

 My motivation to become a therapist was my love of people and the desire to help reduce clients’ stress levels.
 I enjoy various sports, such as sailing, swimming, yoga, boxing and tandem riding.
 The physical aspect and style of my massage makes being a massage therapist the perfect job.

 At 17, I qualified to swim for England in the National Squad.
 After 3 years of training in the form of 500 lengths most days, I was suddenly rushed to Moorfields Eye Hospital and told I needed to stop all sports.
 I feel that experiencing this first hand gives me a good understanding of my clients’ frustrations when they have injuries and their bodies won’t perform as they wish them to.

 Since 2009, I have enjoyed various experiences of sailing.
 I started off on large yachts with the east Anglian sailing trust and worked my way down to dinghy sailing.

 In 2010 I started training with the GB blind sailing squad.
 I soon fell in love with racing!
 I train at monthly weekend sessions, on Lake Windermere with Lakes Leisure and on the Isle of Wight, where we are resident at the UK Sailing Academy and supported by boats belonging to the Cowes Corinthian Yacht Club.